It’s that time of year again! How are you preparing for the new school year? Here are some tips that will improve your chances of success.

-- Accommodate timetables at their day schools or enable them to take courses that their day schools do not offer
+- accommodate timetables at their day schools or take courses that their day schools do not offer;

-- Refresh skills or meet requirements set out by a workplace
+- refresh skills or meet requirements set out by a workplace; and

 At VHS, you can register at any time and move through the course at your own pace.
-All courses now include 24/7 access to instant, online tutoring as well.
 Visit our courses page for a full list of course offerings.

-Best wishes to all heading back to school – whether you’re entering your first day of high school, first day of grade 12, or first day of college/university—those first days happen only once, so make the most of them!
+Best wishes to all who are heading back to school.
+Whether you’re entering your first day of high school, first day of grade 12, or first day of college/university—those first days happen only once, so make the most of them!